keshavramji/mellea/docs/tutorial.md

 ### Conclusion

-We have now worked up from a simple "Hello, World" example to our first generative programming design pattern: **Instruct - Validate - Reapir (IVR)**.
+We have now worked up from a simple "Hello, World" example to our first generative programming design pattern: **Instruct - Validate - Repair (IVR)**.

 When LLMs work well, the software developer experiences the LLM as a sort of oracle that can handle most any input and produce a sufficiently desirable output.
 When LLMs do not work at all, the software developer experiences the LLM as a naive markov chain that produces junk.
 In both cases, the LLM is just sampling from a distribution.